TGAC/COPO-documentation/help/faq.rst

    #.
 Navigate to the work profile web page
    #.
 Click the |add-profile-button| button
    #.
 Fill in then, save the form that is displayed
    #.
-Click the |profile-actions-button| button associated with the created profile record to view
-      a dropdown list of tasks that can be performed for that profile
-   #.
-Complete the action/task
-   #.
 Click the |profile-components-button| button associated with the profile record to view
       the component of the action that was performed